Lone-blot/LONEY/README.md

 🌙 ~ Only friends/important peeps

-⛔️ ~ Screw off unless you're Nova
+⛔️ ~ Screw off unless i tell you you're someone allowed to text me when i'm dnd, if not you will be ignored sorry!

 ⚫️ ~ Not on at all